caltechlibrary/cell-atlas/sections/9-12-summary.md

 • Which two motility machineries are related to the type II secretion system?

-• Which motility machinery is related to the type III secretion system injectisome?
+• Which bacterial weapon is related to the flagellar motor?

 • What does *Bdellovibrio bacteriovorus* use to latch onto its prey?